 Individual computers participating in the Internet are only the

-these individual computers become the fodder for huge
+left by these individual computers become the fodder for huge

-advertising networks, e.g. Google Adsense among many others, that compete with each
+advertising networks, e.g. Google Adsense among many others, that

-intelligence operations track and analyze all email, blog,
+Massive intelligence operations track and analyze all emails, blogs,

-and phone conversations world-wide in an effort to identify and/or foil
+and phone conversations world-wide in an effort to identify and/or

+systems.
 Geotracking and social networks create their own sots of

 stigmergy structures that are the territory of the next generation of

-We can no more understand the emergent systems in the Internet than a neuron can "understand" the brain of which it is a part.
+We can no more understand the emergent Internet phenomena in which our personal digital devices participate than can a neuron "understand" the brain of which it is a part.